-As you may be aware, the Government have made some key changes to the National Curriculum and the way that children are assessed.
-Hopefully, you will find information on this page which explains the way we assess pupils in Sunnybrow Primary School.
+As you may be aware, a few years ago, the Government made some key changes to the National Curriculum and the way that children are assessed.
+You will find information on this page which explains the way we assess pupils in Sunnybrow Primary School.

 A new National Curriculum was developed and was implemented in September 2014.
 The new curriculum is very challenging and the expectations for each year group have been raised.
 Children are now expected to be able to do more than before in every year group.
 Additionally, the new curriculum has a greater focus on broadening children’s learning and ensuring that they are secure in their new skills.